fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

         - [Read more](https://github.com/secure-device-onboard/pri-fidoiot/blob/master/component-samples/demo/device/README.md) about Device Intialization.

-3.&nbsp;Voucher Extension & TO0 for PRI device
+3.&nbsp;Voucher Extension & TO0 for PRI Device

 <figure>
   <img src="../../images/slide3.png"/>
   <figcaption>Voucher extension</figcaption>
 </figure>

-***During TO0, The FDO Owner identifies itself to Rendezvous Server.
-Establishes the mapping of GUID to the Owner IP address.
+***During TO0, the FDO Owner identifies itself to Rendezvous Server, establishes the mapping of GUID to the Owner IP address.
 TO0 ends with RV Server having an entry in a table that associates the Device GUID with the Owner Service’s rendezvous 'blob.'***

     curl -D - --digest -u apiUser:MfgApiPass123 -XGET http://localhost:8039/api/v1/vouchers/0 -o voucher

     curl -D - --digest -u apiUser:OwnerApiPass123 --header "Content-Type: application/cbor" --data-binary @voucher http://localhost:8042/api/v1/owner/vouchers/

 **Make sure you are getting status `200 OK` for the curl calls.
-If you are facing issue with `localhost` curl calls, try with ip address instead of localhost.**
+If you are facing issue with `localhost` curl calls, try with IP address instead of localhost.**

 Wait for TO0 finished for <guid> message in the Owner console.
 This generally takes a few minutes to complete.